daviskoh/codestars/prework.md

 What does void represent?

+Void means non type aka represents a lack of return value.
+Thus when you see:

+void returnNothing(...

+This means that the func returnNothing does not return any value.

 What is argv?
 How does it work?

 What is a struct and why are they useful?
 Write a struct that represents an employee where an employ has a name, department, title and number of years on the job.